HOW TO BE SAFE ON INTERNET ! ONLINE SAFETY TIPS

 Secure your wireless router

 Using a wireless network is convenient.
-It provides easy way to share a single internet connection among several computers.
+It provides an easy way to share a single internet connection among several computers.
 It helps to access files and printers from anywhere within that network.
-It is faster to transfer file through wireless network than sending them via email or burning them to CD/DVD.
-If you are a game player, probably you have notice that your games often have an option to play over a local area network or LAN.
+It is faster to transfer file through the wireless network than sending them via email or burning them to CD/DVD.
+If you are a game player, probably you have noticed that your games often have an option to play over a local area network or LAN.

 Instruction: Secure your wireless router

-- Login to your wireless router and change the admin password.
+Loginto your wireless router and change the admin password.